 Getting non-US applicants to clearly tell a story is another struggle.
 Vince Ricci who runs VincePrep in Japan notes, “Japanese storytelling emphasizes context – a long wind-up before the final punchline.”
 With this approach, they’ll run out of words before they get to the point.

 Spanish applicants love to share mucho ruido, pocas nueces (a lot of noise, few nuts).
 Though it is good advice for all MBA hopefuls to stay focused and answer the question, non-US applicants benefit immensely from the application of STAR: Situation, Task, Action, Result.

 4. Commit to the Tests

 Standardized tests provide their own cultural challenges.
-Victoria Pralitch of MBA Consult in Russia says “My applicants see GMAT as just a math test, and our schools in Russia give a great math training, so no need to overstrain.
+Victoria Pralitch in Russia says “My applicants see GMAT as just a math test, and our schools in Russia give a great math training, so no need to overstrain.
 As a result, the percentage of those who pass successfully the first time is not that high.”

 “German applicants are typically exasperated about the GMAT requirement,” notes Dr. Marlena Corcoran of Athena Mentor.
 “They are convinced they are superior candidates, and their less-than-stellar scores on a standardized exam must mean the exam is unfair.”